virtualSharif/stockExchangeApplication/README.md

 -To run the application using maven build use below command:
 `clean install spring-boot:run`

-Note : Output file name is taken from application.yml
+Note : Output file name is taken from application.yml (i.e stock-information-output.csv)

 ### Exception thrown at runtime
 Currently application is also throwing the exception while running the application :